 Why Community Takeout?

-The program’s goal is to support restaurants through this crisis by providing compensation for restaurant workers to create single-serve meals that will then be distributed to families in need.
+The program’s goal is to support restaurants and their staff through this crisis by providing compensation for single-serve meals that are then be distributed to families in need.

-The program was founded in May 2020 as a scale-up of the Double Play Program founded by Dr. Mark Baratz, and has since been responsible for the purchasing of over 20,000 meals from local restaurants and redistributing those throughout our communities.
-In just 10 weeks, this program served up 15,000 meals to people in need, financially supported our restaurant partners below, and raised $30,000 to help industry workers.
+The program launched in May 2020 as a scale-up of the Double Play Program founded by Dr. Mark Baratz, and has since been responsible for the purchasing of roughly 100,000 meals from local restaurants and redistributing those throughout our communities.
+In the first 10 weeks, this program served up 15,000 meals to people in need, financially supported our restaurant partners below, and raised $30,000 to help industry workers.